atharva31-net/ProdigyMun1/server/README.md

 4. **Deploy:**
    - Render will automatically build and deploy on every push to main branch

+## Build Dependencies

+All build dependencies (including `esbuild` and TypeScript types) are included in `dependencies` rather than `devDependencies` to ensure they're available during Render's build process.

+## Production Build

+The production build uses `index.prod.ts` which excludes Vite development dependencies, ensuring a clean build for deployment.
+This file contains only the Express server and API routes needed for production.

 ## Database Setup

 This backend uses PostgreSQL with Drizzle ORM.